We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Taylor Murray

 What we liked: This brand is a favorite among restaurant chefs.
-While this pan doesn’t come with special features or fancy accessories, it is still a solid option that performs just as well (if not better) as many of the other pans, but for a fraction of the price.
-It was the lightest pan of any that we tested, and it heated up faster and was easier to lift, flip, and saute with.
-This pan also produced evenly cooked results, including thin, lacy crepes and flaky tarte tatin.
+While this pan doesn’t come with special features or fancy accessories, it is a solid option that performs just as well (if not better) as many of the other pans, at a fraction of the price.
+It was the lightest pan we tested, and it heated faster and was easier to lift.
+This pan produced evenly cooked results, including thin, lacy crepes and flaky tarte tatin.

 What we didnt like: The 11-inch model has a handle that’s almost nine inches long, which we found cumbersome.